 Other accounting standards or amendments to existing accounting standards that have been issued but have future effective dates are either not applicable or are not expected to have a significant impact on the Company's financial statements.

-Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) For the Three Months Ended December 31, 2019 and 2018 (Expressed in thousands of Canadian Dollars, except where noted)
+Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) For the Nine Months Ended June 30, 2020 and 2019

 3. Marketable Securities